Arlen22/TiddlyServer/README.md

 There is no default value for tree.
 The program will throw an exception if it is not specified.

 There are a few aliases which cannot be used directly under tree as they are reserved for other things on the server.
-Currently they are `favicon.ico`, `directory.css`, `icons`, and `admin`.
+Currently they are `favicon.ico`, `directory.css`, `assets`, `icons`, and `admin`.
 If tree contains any of these they will simply be ignored.
 This only applies to the top level tree, not to sub trees.

 ### types